Graphlr/elemental-php-client/README.md

 # elemental-php-client

+namespaced at Gwingo\Elemental\

-php client for elemental conductor by Tim Hanssen / Graphlr 2016
+php client for elemental conductor by Tim Hanssen / Graphlr - Gwingo 2016